AlejandroFontesAlbeza/CIFAR10CNNPytorch/README.md

 </p>

-In anther repo project using **MNIST** https://github.com/AlejandroFontesAlbeza/nnMNISTPytorch with a simple **fully connected network (MLP)**, the training speed difference between CPU and GPU was negligible.
+In another repo project using **MNIST** https://github.com/AlejandroFontesAlbeza/nnMNISTPytorch with a simple **fully connected network (MLP)**, the training speed difference between CPU and GPU was negligible.

 However, for this project: